-Any female-identified, trans, or non-gender-conforming youth who will be ages 8-17 during the camp session may apply.
+All people who identify as female (cis or trans), trans, or gender non-conforming are welcome to apply for camp.
+Campers must be 8-17 during the camp session.
 No experience is necessary, and you don’t have to live in Seattle or Washington State to apply (please see below for more information on out-of-town campers).

 After you Apply:

 - You will hear from us about your enrollment status within two weeks of application date.
 You will also get information on all things tuition at that time.

 - In order to get as many campers in as possible, we will be assigning them into all available instrument spots.
 Please be flexible and know that our philosophy is all instruments are awesome!

 - If you do not initially get a spot in Summer Camp, you will be immediately put on the waiting list and will hear from us if any spots come available.
 We will do our best to get you in!

 - Please only apply to one session.
 We want to give as many different campers an opportunity to rock as we can.

 Tuition: Sliding scale: $425 – $25*.
 We appreciate your support in paying what you are able, and any amount over $425 is a tax-deductible donation that will continue to help us rock the world!
 When you apply, please pledge what you can pay and we will contact you within two weeks to confirm tuition and will request payment at that time.
 Please contact [email protected] for information regarding payment plans or questions regarding tuition.